Drug-resistant 'superbug' a health threat in Travis County

 CRE is considred to have high mortality rates, with some studies showing 40-50% mortality rates, according to APH.
 CRE is considered to be one of the top three urgent drug-resistant organisms in the world today.

-The CDC has estimated more than two million people are infected with antibiotic-resistant organisms resulting in approximately 23,000 deaths each year.
+The Centers for Disease Control and Prevention (CDC) has estimated more than two million people are infected with antibiotic-resistant organisms resulting in approximately 23,000 deaths each year.

 RELATED: